averybiskup/cs174A-project/README.md

 ![image](./docs/gbf_example.png)

-This project visualizes how different path finding algorithms find the path from one point to another, using `tiny graphics` libarary.
+This project visualizes how different path finding algorithms find the path from one point to another, using `tiny graphics` library.

 Currently, we have two path finding algorithms implemented\
 * Depth first search (DFS)